People with disabilities: visiting places of interest

 Tours and guides

 Many places, especially larger museums and galleries, often give tours for people who have a learning disability.
 This may include a short introductory talk about the museum or gallery in plain English.
-This may be delivered via an audio-guide.
+This may be given via an audio-guide.

 An audio guide, normally a portable CD or audiotape player, can also help people with dyslexia or who are not confident readers.
 People whose first language is not English may also find audio guides helpful.